isvihntgihip/AI-Projects/README.md

-# Volatility-Significance-as-Market-Forecaster-
+# AI-Projects-
-Hello, This where I try to apply what I have learned in my data management course and find correlation between two variables which would be volatility and return on 1 share of stock over 1Q.
+Hello, This github is a list of AI-Projects which I worked on by myself